doctrine/orm/UPGRADE.md

 Progress on this is tracked at https://github.com/doctrine/orm/issues/11624 .

-## PARTIAL DQL syntax is undeprecated for non-object hydration
+## PARTIAL DQL syntax is undeprecated

-Use of the PARTIAL keyword is not deprecated anymore in DQL when used with a hydrator that is not creating entities, such as the ArrayHydrator.
+Use of the PARTIAL keyword is not deprecated anymore in DQL, because we will be able to support PARTIAL objects with PHP 8.4 Lazy Objects and Symfony/VarExporter in a better way.
+When we decided to remove this feature these two abstractions did not exist yet.

 ## Deprecate `\Doctrine\ORM\Query\Parser::setCustomOutputTreeWalker()`